-Over the years, Tashi has engaged in a wide variety of professional development opportunities designed to deepen her understanding of topics such as implicit bias; history of systemic and institutional racism in America; power and privilege; diversity, equity & inclusion in the workplace; and conducting racial equity impact assessments.
+Tashi is able to support clients as they explore implicit bias; the history of systemic and institutional racism in America; power and privilege; diversity, equity & inclusion in the workplace; and conduct racial equity impact assessments.